Default version of Bundler incorrectly invoked when using binstubs

 Forgot to comment here.
 I'm pretty sure this is the same as https://bugs.ruby-lang.org/issues/15582?
 The fix for it should be released in the next patch level version

 gem update --system indeed workarounds it, since it forces the reinstallation of the default bundler gem, which is the culprit here (its gemspec's file list is incomplete).

-Updated by hsbt (Hiroshi SHIBATA) almost 2 years ago
+Updated by hsbt (Hiroshi SHIBATA) over 2 years ago